 This bark may ease gastrointestinal symptoms of conditions such as Crohn's disease.
 The soothing mucilage effect is also used for disorders of the gastrointestinal tract.
 Mucilage is a complex mixture of polysaccharides that form a soothing gelatinous fiber when water is added.
 The viscous fiber has several beneficial effects on digestion:

 (1) it reduces the amount of time digestives remain in the bowel;

 (3) it increases the bulk of stools and dilutes stool materials thereby reducing stool contact with the intestinal mucosa; and

 (4) it enhances helpful bacteria processes in the intestines.
 The mucilage resists hydrolysis and digestion by stomachs acids and enzymes, meaning that it maintains it's soothing action throughout the entire digestive system.
 The discomforts of heartburn or an ulcer may respond to slippery elm bark.

-Health authorities in the United States have recognized slippery elm bark to be an effective medicine for a while now.
-Slippery elm bark has the approval of the Food and Drug Administration as a nonprescription demulcent (soothing agent) that can be taken internally.
+Health authorities in the United States have recognized this bark to be an effective medicine for a while now.
+It has the approval of the Food and Drug Administration as a nonprescription demulcent (soothing agent) that can be taken internally.